 The platform comprises a protein-free adhesive based on Alginate, a natural polymer produced by algae.

-The Sealantis alga-mimetic adhesive technology is a viable platform that can be utilized in a variety of indications, relevant to three major applications:
+The Sealantis alga-mimetic adhesive technology is a viable platform that can be utilized in a variety of indications, relevant to four major applications:

 - Surgical sealing: In many types of surgical procedures, tissue reattachment techniques, such as suturing and stapling, are not leak-proof, resulting in possible leakage of body fluids during and after surgery.
-Sealantis develops sealants for surgical leakage control in cardio-vascular surgery, gastro-intestinal (GI) surgery and other surgical practices. .
+Sealantis develops sealants for surgical leakage control in gastro-intestinal (GI) surgery, neurosurgery, cardio-vascular surgery, lung surgery and other surgical practices.

 - Adhesion prevention and tissue healing: Post-surgical adhesions are a common complication in many types of surgeries and in various orthopedic injuries.
 The formation of fibrous tissue (scars, adhesions) following trauma to tissues, severely damages the proper recovery and is a major problem from a clinical as well as an economical perspective.
 Sealantis develops an innovative approach for preventing adhesions and promoting the functional healing of internal tissues.